 Federal and state authorities take allegations of abuse in mental health facilities seriously.
 When allegations arise, they perform audits, and police have even raided facilities on rare occasions.
 These audits and raids don’t always lead to a change in the targeted facilities, but they’re a start.

-There are also many mental health patient advocacy groups that protest the conditions patients face within these hospitals.
+Many mental health patient advocacy groups protest the conditions patients face within these hospitals.
 And victims of psychiatric hospital abuse can also seek compensation for their injuries through lawsuits, holding the facilities that harmed them financially accountable.

 What Can I Do if I Was a Victim of Psychiatric Hospital Abuse or Unlawful Detention?

 If you or a loved one have been abused or held against your will in a psychiatric hospital, you may have legal recourse as a victim.
 The personal injury lawyers at Tamaki Law are here to hear your story and help you pursue justice and, if available, compensation for your pain and suffering.
-Our client testimonials and case results speak to the knowledge, experience, and empathy that we will bring to your mental health abuse case.
+Our client testimonials and case results speak to the knowledge, experience, and empathy in our history of helping people with similar cases.

 Contact us online or call (800) 801-9564 today.
 We work on a contingency fee basis, so you never pay unless we win your case.